imonitech/goldfinger-less/README.md

 Here's an implementation of the famous GOLD FINGER counter.

-If you've ever interviewed for a developer / IT position within the last two years, I'm sure you know what this is already ;-)
+If you've interviewed for a developer / IT position within the last two years, I'm sure you know what this is already ;-)

 There are two core files:
 - goldfinger.jade >> Jade template file compiled to goldfinger.html